The New York Times

 1. Hard to Find Relevant Content

-Users want a way to quickly understand articles before committing to reading them, making it easier to find relevant content.
+Users want a way to quickly understand articles before committing to reading the, making it easier to find relevant content.

-The app lacks intuitive search tools for users to explore and uncover new content beyond their usual reading habits.
+The app lacks intuitive research tools for users to explore and uncover new content beyond their usual reading habits.

 THE PROBLEM